 Where do I pay my business taxes?

-- Business tax for businesses inside the City are issued in our Administrative Services Department/Customer Services Division.
+- Business tax for businesses located within the City are issued by our Finance Department/Customer Services Division.
 You may contact them at (310) 285-2424.

 When is the next City Council election and what are the requirements to run for office?

-- City Council elections are held on the first Tuesday after the first Monday of March in odd-numbered years.
-The next election is scheduled for March 3, 2015.
+- In compliance with Senate Bill 415 (SB415), also known as the California Voter Participation Rights Act approved by Governor Jerry Brown on September 1, 2015, the City adopted Ordinance No. 17-O-2740 on October 17, 2017 changing the City’s General Municipal Election from the first Tuesday after the first Monday of March in odd-numbered years to the first Tuesday after the first Monday in March of even-numbered years, and will be consolidated with the Statewide Primary Election in March 2020.
 Each candidate must be at least 18 years of age, a citizen of the United States, and a registered voter residing within the Beverly Hills City limits at the time nomination papers are issued.

 How do I change the date of my Jury Duty service?